fraantic/Arknights-CRA/README.md

 # Arknights-RA
-Arknights-RestAPI is an API to get data on everything arknights using ExpressJS, MongoDB and Node.js
+Arknights-CommunityRestAPI is an API to get data on everything arknights using ExpressJS, MongoDB and Node.js